AdobeDocs/workfront.sv-SE/help/quicksilver/workfront-basics/updating-work-items-and-viewing-updates/update-work.md

    <!--remove the last row when we remove legacy from the system-->

-   Om du vill avbryta formateringen av text avmarkerar du attributet på **RTF** verktygsfält.
+   Om du vill avbryta textformateringen avmarkerar du attributet i verktygsfältet **RTF** .

    <!-- in the table above: take "Create Links" verbiage from the hyperlink when the old commenting is removed and the commenting beta is the only way to comment - with October 2023-->